 |Chairman and Founder of Dementia Club UK|

-Nick is a Business Analyst working within the mortgage industry.
-He is an amateur photographer and manages our social media and advertising materials
+Nick is an IT Analyst working within the technology industry.
+He is an amateur photographer and manages our social media and advertising materials.

 |Dr. Angela Parker||

 Dr Parker qualified from University College and Hospital Medical School before specialising in General Practice and spending 34 years as a family doctor in North Finchley.
 She retired in 2015 and has been a volunteer with DCUK since 2016.